 Through-Hole Technology (THT)

-THT is used for large components such as coils and capacitors.
-It is also used for other plated through-hole or PTH parts which go through the plated through-hole of the PCB.
+THT is used for significant components such as coils and capacitors.
+It is also used for other plated through-hole or PTH parts that go through the plated through-hole of the PCB.
 Various PCB components use the holes on the board to transfer signals from one side to the other side of the PCB.
 For this reason, you cannot rely on soldering paste which will pass right through the holes.

 THT assembly makes use of both manual and automatic processes to place the components on the PCB.
 Proceed as follows –

-1. Placing Components
+1. PCB Assembly—Placing Components

 Electrical engineers manually place the components on the PCB according to specifications.
-It has to be done quickly and accurately with full compliance to operation standards or regulations of THT assembly process for proper functioning.
+It has to be done quickly and accurately with full compliance to operation standards or regulations of the THT assembly process for proper functioning.

-2. Examining and Correction
+2. PCB Assembly—Examining and Correction

 These electronic components have to be soldered to the board in this step.
 You can do it manually, but a far more efficient and automated process called Wave soldering can be used.